hhsadiq/punch-interview/README.md

   You will get input address in array from query params in following two files ./server/titles/callbacks/titles.service.js
   ./server/titles/promises/titles.service.js
-  These services should return following HTML (example) to controller.
-Your controller will then send it back to browser for rendering:
+  These services should return following HTML (example) to controllers.
+Your controllers will then send it back to browser for rendering:

    <ul>
     <li>url: google.com title: <h2>Google</h2></li>